- Faith and Worship

 I think God has given me sneak peeks of the lifelong beauty of priestly ministry.
 The more I have followed that path of serving, the more peaceful I have been.
 Meanwhile, my desire to help my brothers and sisters who have left the Church for one reason or another grew stronger.

-Sadly, being raised here in Arkansas, I have seen several people close to me leave the Church.
+Sadly, being raised here in Arkansas, I have seen several people leave the Church.
 The world has become so enticing for so many people.
 On the other hand, it has been remarkable seeing, first-hand, the power of Jesus Christ bringing people home and giving them hope.